A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 \subsection{Intuition behind Range Restriction}

 \textbf{Monotonicity}.
-Chen \emph{et.al} study the mathematical properties of DNNs, and find that many of the computations in DNNs (e.g., ReLu, SoftMax, multiply-accumulate (MAC)) exhibit the monotone property~\cite{chen2019}: \textit{monotonically increasing}: $f(x_i) \geq f(x_j), \forall x_i > x_j$; or \textit{monotonically decreasing}: $f(x_i) \leq f(x_j), \forall x_i > x_j$.
+In prior work, we study the mathematical properties of DNNs, and find that many of the computations in DNNs (e.g., ReLu, SoftMax, multiply-accumulate (MAC)) exhibit the monotone property~\cite{chen2019}: \textit{monotonically increasing}: $f(x_i) \geq f(x_j), \forall x_i > x_j$; or \textit{monotonically decreasing}: $f(x_i) \leq f(x_j), \forall x_i > x_j$.
 For example, assume a fault occurs at the Multiply application in the MAC operation and two faults $x_1, x_2$ occur at different bits - $x_1$ is at the high-order bit.
 The monotone property is satisfied as: $|x_1w_i| \geq |x_2w_i|$, where $w_i$ is the weight.
 Therefore, the fault propagation effect caused by $x_1$ is larger than that by $x_2$ and thus is \emph{more likely} to result in an SDC. {This property has been found in the common operations (e.g., Convolution, ReLu, etc.) employed in common DNN architectures (e.g., VGGNet, ResNet)~\cite{chen2019}.}

 Thus, the fault propagation behavior can be approximated as a monotone function.
 This monotone property implies that for faults to cause large deviations at the output layer, they should also cause large deviations at the place where they occur.
 This leads to the observation that critical faults tend to cluster around high-order bits (i.e., causing large value deviation), while faults at low-order bits tend to be masked and do not typically affect the output much.
-Thus range restriction is analogous to ``transferring'' the faults from high-order bits to low-order bits (since the effect caused by fault is reduced), which can be tolerated by the model itself.
+Thus, range restriction is analogous to ``transferring'' the faults from the high-order bits to the low-order bits (since the effect caused by fault is reduced), which can be tolerated by the model itself.